Imperialism: Age of Imperialism

-In the 1970s British historians John Gallagher (1919–1980) and Ronald Robinson (1920–1999) argued that European leaders rejected the notion that "imperialism" required formal, legal control by one government over a colonial region.
+In the 1970s, the British historians John Gallagher (1919–1980) and Ronald Robinson (1920–1999) argued that European leaders rejected the notion that "imperialism" required formal, legal control by one government over a colonial region.
 Much more important was informal control of independent areas.
 According to Wm.
 Roger Louis, "In their view, historians have been mesmerized by formal empire and maps of the world with regions colored red.
 The bulk of British emigration, trade, and capital went to areas outside the formal British Empire.
 Key to their thinking is the idea of empire 'informally if possible and formally if necessary.'"
 Oron Hale says that Gallagher and Robinson looked at the British involvement in Africa where they "found few capitalists, less capital, and not much pressure from the alleged traditional promoters of colonial expansion.
 Cabinet decisions to annex or not to annex were made, usually on the basis of political or geopolitical considerations."

 Looking at the main empires from 1875 to 1914, there was a mixed record in terms of profitability.
 At first, planners expected that colonies would provide an excellent captive market for manufactured items.
 Apart from the Indian subcontinent, this was seldom true.
 By the 1890s, imperialists saw the economic benefit primarily in the production of inexpensive raw materials to feed the domestic manufacturing sector.
-Overall, Great Britain did very well in terms of profits from India, especially Mughal Bengal, but not from most of the rest of its empire.
+Overall, Great Britain extracted profits from India, especially Mughal Bengal, but not from most of the rest of its empire.
 According to Indian Economist Utsa Patnaik, the scale of the wealth transfer out of India, between 1765 and 1938, was an estimated $45 Trillion.
-The Netherlands did very well in the East Indies.
-Germany and Italy got very little trade or raw materials from their empires.
+The Netherlands extracted wealth out of the East Indies.
+Germany and Italy got little trade or raw materials from their empires.
 France did slightly better.
 The Belgian Congo was notoriously profitable when it was a capitalistic rubber plantation owned and operated by King Leopold II as a private enterprise.
 However, scandal after scandal regarding atrocities in the Congo Free State led the international community to force the government of Belgium to take it over in 1908, and it became much less profitable.
 The Philippines cost the United States much more than expected because of military action against rebels.